EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 - determine a correct fragmentation with maximum afﬁnity (sum of fragments afﬁnity computed as the sum of the afﬁnity of the different pairs of attributes in the fragment) $\to$ NP-hard problem (minimum hitting set problem).

 Basic idea of the heuristic:
-- iteratively combine fragments that have the highest afﬁnity and do not violate any conﬁdentiality constraint
+- iteratively combine fragments that have the highest afﬁnity and do not violate any conﬁdentiality constraint.

 An example of maximum afﬁnity.